maxludden/supergene-v2/books/book04/md/chapter-1691.md

 “Shit!
 What is that thing?”
 Han Sen ran as fast as he could, but the being was way too strong.
 Not even geno armor could bestow the strength necessary to beat it.

 Old Cat ran, and as he went, he screamed, “After the crystallizers lost the war, they stole a few children from the higher race.
 I thought it was only a myth.
 But look at this!
-It’s f*cking real!
+It’s fucking real!
 Crystallizers brought Feathers to such places for research, as they wanted their genes.”

 “A superior race?
 What superior race?”
 Han Sen gnashed his teeth.